zakat al fitr, zakat ul fitr, zakat ul fitr amount 2023, zakat al fitr 2023, how much is zakat al fitr 2023, fitrah meaning, fitra 2023

 Sa ‘two’ types such as Saye Hejazi- i.e. ‘Sa’ of Mecca Medina is another Iraqi; Hejazi Sa ‘weighs less than Iraqi’ Sa ‘; And the Sa’i of Hejazi Sa-i-Nabi Sa’i which is 5.33 pounds.

-Muhammad bin Saleh Al-Uthaymeen (Rah) got a ‘Saa’ from the era of the Prophet SA to be his city Unaiya; That is the solution of the differences related to Sa ‘; After pouring the best wheat into the copper ‘Saa’ used by Zayd bin Thabit, the wheat was weighed on a scale and weighed 2 kg 40 g; So there is no need to frown on the various sizes that are currently prevalent.
+Muhammad bin Saleh Al-Uthaymeen (Rah) got a ‘Saa’ from the era of the Prophet SA to be his city Unaiya; That is the solution to the differences related to Sa ‘; After pouring the best wheat into the copper ‘Saa’ used by Zayd bin Thabit, the wheat was weighed on a scale and weighed 2 kg 40 g; So there is no need to frown on the various sizes that are currently prevalent.

 If there is no instrument like measuring, what is the method of measuring fitra?

 In the absence of any measuring instrument (scales), the four fingers of the two hands of the mature and the evidence-forming human are called ‘Saa’.
 Scholars of all parties agree that the amount of the Prophet’s (peace and blessings of Allaah be upon him) is “four muds” and there is no disagreement on the fact that the oil (Anjali) of the combined hands of the people who form the evidence is called mud in Arabic.
 So, for anyone who wants to avoid disagreement, he should fill four Anjali in the manner described and give sadaqat instead of a little more rice.
-That is, if four Anjali (Khabal) is given in Rice or some more rice or wheat, it will be one Sa ‘Insha-Allah.
+That is if four Anjali (Khabal) is given in Rice or some more rice or wheat, it will be one Sa ‘Insha-Allah.
 Which the Prophet (peace and blessings of Allah be upon him) achieved in his nine years of life.

 Based on the hadiths of Abu Saeed Khudri narrated in Bukhari and Muslim, Imam Malik, Imam Shafi’i, and Imam Ahmad bin Hambal and the scholars of the Jama’ah said that each person must pay one Sa ‘Fitra and it will not be less.